Reading and Subscribing

 which are not in the source commit.

-, except if both sides changed the same
+%meet-this: merge as in %meet, except if both sides changed the same

-file, use the version in the destination desk
+file, use the version in the destination desk.

-, except if both sides changed the same
+%meet-that: merge as in %meet, except if both sides changed the same

 file, use the version in the source commit.